-I’m Kristen Evans.
-I’m a freelance journalist who covers publishing and pop culture.
-You can read my work in Brooklyn Magazine, The Believer, LitHub, the Los Angeles Times, LA Weekly, and other places.
+I’m Kristen Evans, a culture writer who covers books, television, and movies.
+You can read my work in BuzzFeed, Brooklyn Magazine, Catapult, The Believer Logger, The Los Angeles Times, LA Weekly, The New Republic, and other places.

 - What Does Millennial Pink Smell Like?
 (NYLON)

 - Beyond Borders: How Doctors Without Borders Responds to a Global Crisis (Franklin & Marshall)

 - These Novels Prove That Women Make Fascinating Fictional Killers, Too (BuzzFeed)

 - “Fleabag” Is the Egocentric Comedy Heroine of Your Dreams/Nightmares (LA Weekly)

 I’m also a content marketing writer who helps nonprofits, small publishers, and individual clients tell better stories about the work they do.
 My areas of specialty include higher education, philanthropy, and technology.